A free triangle scarf crochet pattern that uses 1 basic crochet stitch to get the look of knitting.

 - Use a bigger hook.
 To keep your stitches loose and the edges straight, look at the recommended hook size for your yarn and double it.

 - Count your stitches.
-This may seem obvious, but it’s really easy to miss a stitch at the end of your rows.
+This may seem obvious, but it’s really easy to miss the last stitch at the end of the rows.
 So check your stitch count every once in a while.

 - The front loop is always the loop closest to you.
 The back loop is the furthest from you.
 Regardless if you are working the right side or wrong side of the scarf.